Purpose

 How the Retainer Is Used

-The Advisory Retainer may be used in three distinct ways depending on context:
+The Advisory Retainer is most commonly used in three ways:

 Where Retainer Support Adds the Most Value

-- Architecture and Technical Direction: Reviewing proposed system designs, identifying scaling risks, and helping teams reason through long-term technical tradeoffs without taking ownership of delivery.
+- Architecture and Technical Direction: Reviewing technical decisions, identifying scaling risks and helping teams reason through long-term tradeoffs without taking ownership of delivery.

-- Process and Operating Rhythm Review: Evaluating whether planning, execution and feedback loops are working as intended and identifying early signs of drift.
+- Operating Rhythm Review: Watching for drift in planning, execution and feedback loops as the organization grows and changes.

-- Second-Brain Support: Acting as an external thinking partner during moments of uncertainty, change or increased organizational pressure.
+- Second-Brain Support: Acting as a trusted thinking partner during periods of uncertainty, change or increased leadership pressure.

 How Retainer Time Is Used